 Instructions

-- Blending: Add the ginger pieces to a blender jar and process until you get a smooth paste.
-Note: Do not add water while blending.
-I use the Twister Jar with Blendtec Blender.
+- Note: Do not add water while blending.
+I use the Twister Jar with the Blendtec Blender.
 You can also use a food processor with the "S" blade.

 Storing - 3 ways!

-- Place 2 to 3 tablespoons of ginger paste in a quart-sized freezer bag and spread it evenly to make a thin layer.
-You can stack up multiple bags and freeze them flat in the freezer.
-Break small pieces as needed.
-Pro Tip: Do not make a thick layer of ginger as it will be hard to break it off when you need to use smaller pieces.
+- Place 2 to 3 tablespoons of ginger paste in a quart-sized freezer zip lock bag and spread it evenly to make a thin layer.
+Stack up the bags and freeze them flat in the freezer.
+Note: Do not make a thick layer of ginger as it will be hard to break it off when you need to use smaller pieces.
 Frozen ginger will be good for 2 to 3 months.

 - You can also refrigerate the paste in a glass jar.
 This paste will stay fresh for 3 to 4 days.